-The Company's Diversity Policy empowers and equips its people leaders to foster a diverse and competent workplace.
-The Company is particularly focused on enhancing gender balance in the workforce, having set a target of a minimum of 40% women and 40% men in leadership positions.
-The Company's metrics for gender representation can be found on page 33 of the Company's FY22 Annual Report.
+The Company is particularly focused on enhancing gender balance in the workforce, having set a target of a minimum of 40% women and 40% men in leadership positions, including the Board.
+The Company's metrics for gender representation can be found on page 27 of the Company's FY23 Annual Report.